 For this sample I will be using six colors.
 I will use each color twice around the center square, starting with the lightest and going darker as I go around.

-Here is the center square, a 3 1/2 inches square, with the first strip added.
+Here is the center square, a 3 1/2 inch square, with the first strip added face down.
+You sew a 1/4 inch seam allowance, then press to the center square.
 Notice how you will go around the whole center square.

 And now the second strip is added